Jan 10 2015

 Various studies looked at the effect of tampon usage on the hymen.
 The evidence does not show that the hymen is destroyed by tampon usage.
 At the very most, if tampons are used before the estrogenation of the hymen during puberty, small notches or a slight stretching of the hymen opening can take place.
 After estrogenation of the hymen, a physical examination of the hymen can no longer determine if the woman is using tampons or not.

 A woman with a septate hymen (two or three holes with a fleshy bridge between them) might find it difficult to use tampons.
-This is especially true during the removal of the tampon and the reason is that the tampon gets trapped inside because of the angle that it is pulled by the string, ad the fact that it is bigger because of the absorbed menstrual flow.
+This is especially true during the removal of the tampon and the reason is that the tampon gets trapped inside because of the angle that it is pulled by the string, and the tampon is bigger because of the absorbed menstrual flow.
 She might have to use her fingers to get the tampon out without causing pain.
 Whenever a woman find it difficult to remove a tampon, the use of a small mirror to see what is going on might be very useful.